- Hike two of England's highest mountains

 Tuesday Overnight: Lindeth Howe Country House Hotel

 Our walk begins in the village of Coniston for the first of our more challenging hikes this week.
-(An easier option is available to catch the ferry at Coniston for a shorter lakeside walk).
-We ascend along a well marked trail to the ˜Old Man of Coniston.
-This iconic mountain provides spectacular views of the village, Lake Coniston and beyond to the Irish Sea.
+We ascend along well marked trails to the Coniston Hills.
+This iconic mountain range provides spectacular views of the village, Lake Coniston and beyond to the Irish Sea.
 The lake is famed for the exploits of Donald Campbell in his world water speed record attempts.
-After lunch in the village below, we board a much slower steam yacht and cross the lake to visit Brantwood House, the final home of John Ruskin the eminent Victorian writer, philosopher, social reformer and art critic.
+In the afternoon, we board a much slower ferry and cross the lake to visit Brantwood House, the final home of John Ruskin the eminent Victorian writer, philosopher, social reformer and art critic.
 We explore the gardens and trails designed by Ruskin himself.
 A short transfer takes us back over Lake Windermere to our hotel.

 Wednesday Overnight: Lyzzick Hall